 All types of short and extended writing tasks will be dealt with in both I and II Term Summative as well as in Formative Assessment.
 For purpose of assessment all themes dealt with in Main Course Book and other themes may be used.

 Note on assessing Writing Tasks.

+Q. 3 Content : 2 marks

-Expression : 2 marks (Accuracy & Fluency)
+Expression : 1 mark (Accuracy & Fluency)

+Total : 3 marks

 Upto one mark may be deducted for spelling, punctuation and grammar errors.